mischnic/screenshot-tester/README.md

 - `host`: The domain of the server (e.g. `https://example.com`)
 - `repoId`: The GitHub repo of the current pull request(e.g. `owner/repo-name`)
 - `issue`: The PR number (e.g. `2`)
+- `onlyFailed`: Whether to push only failed tests
+- `osAppend`: String to append to the reported OS

 ## Requirements